-The Neff Education Center of Emory & Henry College will present the 26th Annual B.G.
-Raines Education Forum Tues., April 8, 2014 at 5:30 p.m.
-The event will be held at the Grand Hall of the Southwest Virginia Higher Education Center in Abingdon, Va.
-The forum is free and open to the public, but registration is required.
+The Neff Education Center of Emory & Henry College will present the 28th Annual B.G.
+Raines Education Forum Tues., April 5, 2016 from 4:30 p.m. - 7:15 p.m.
+Our keynote address features Dr. Cynthia Delp, Principal of Fallon Park Elementary School, Roanoke, VA.
+The event will be held in the Grand Hall of the Southwest Virginia Higher Education Center in Abingdon, Va.
+The forum is free and open to the public, but.

 In August 1988, the Jessie Ball duPont Religious, Charitable and Educational Fund awarded Emory & Henry College a grant to develop a model program for collaboration and cooperation between the College and public schools.

 One goal of this grant was to develop an annual education forum to bring together individuals from Emory & Henry, surrounding schools, business, and industry to establish an on-going dialogue regarding educational needs and opportunities.
 The yearly forum is intended to initiate and foster this dialogue, to address these needs, and to make plans for continued collaboration to bring about improved education in the region.

 In 2006, the forum was renamed the B.G.
 Raines Education Forum in honor of Dr. Bob Raines for his lifetime of service to education in our region.